 - 1 block cream cheese softened

-- 4 tbsp butter softened at room temperature
+- 4 tablespoon butter softened at room temperature

 - 1 cup powdered sugar